-I completed a B.S. degree in Animal Sciences/Pre-Veterinary Medicine from the University of Massachusetts in 1994.
-After spending some time working as a veterinary technician I was given an opportunity to explore the field of Laboratory Animal Research.
+Ivy completed her B.S. in Animal Sciences/Pre-Veterinary Medicine from the University of Massachusetts in 1994.
+After spending some time working as a veterinary technician she was given an opportunity to explore the field of Laboratory Animal Research.
 Since that time I have worked to continue acquiring skills and certifications.
-Currently I am certified through AALAS at the LATg level and continue to earn credits to remain a registered participant.
+Currently she is certified through AALAS at the LATg level and continue to earn credits to remain a registered participant.

 University of Massachusetts, Amherst